Authorization groups in heterogeneous environments

-Product support of heterogeneous systems enables the deployment manager node to run at the currently installed version of the product, while other nodes run at lower versions of the product that are compatible with the currently installed version.
+We can use fine-grained administrative security in heterogeneous environments for nodes created on different versions of the product, and applications grouped and placed in different authorization groups.
+WebSphere support of heterogeneous systems enables the Dmgr node to run at the currently installed version of WebSphere, while other nodes run at lower versions of WebSphere that are compatible with the currently installed version.
+Any resource instance that is not part of a Version 6.1 or higher node cannot be added to an authorization group.

 Fine-grained administrative security in a heterogeneous environment has the following requirements:

-- If a cluster spans nodes of multiple releases, it cannot be part of an administrative authorization group.
+- If a cluster spans nodes of multiple releases, it cannot be part of an authorization group.

-- If a cluster spans nodes of multiple releases, none of its members can be part of an administrative authorization group.
+- If a cluster spans nodes of multiple releases, none of its members can be part of an authorization group.

-- If an application is targeted on a cluster that spans multiple releases, that application cannot be part of an administrative authorization group.
+- If an application is targeted on a cluster that spans multiple releases, that application cannot be part of an authorization group.

 An administrative resource that was once part of an authorization group continues to be part of that authorization group until one of the following events occurs: